QData/FastSK/README.md

         Usage: ./iGakco [options] <trainingFile> <testingFile> <dictionaryFile> <labelsFile>
           g : gmer length; length of substrings (with up to m mismatches) used to compare sequences.
 Constraints: 0 < g < 20 m : maximum number of mismatches to permit when comparing gmers.
-Constraints: 0 <= m < g t : (optional) number of threads to use.
+Constraints: 0 <= m < g t : (default 4) number of threads to use.
 Set to 1 to not parallelize kernel computation.
           C : (optional) SVM C parameter.
 Default: 1.0 k : (optional) Specify a kernel filename to print to.
 If -l is also set, this will instead be used as the filename to load the kernel from o : (optional) Specify a model filename to print to.
 If -s is also set, this will instead be used as the filename to load the model from